Cvaniak/Consistent/README.md

 ## Newest update

+64
+To address the problem of possible double injecting comments and double extracting I think JSON needs to be "DB" with all comments.
+We always needs to think that JSON contains all comments, and we can just apply them on code no matter if there is already this comment or not.
+To do so it might be helpful to think about better format structure that would keep not a row in code but something semantic.
+Also when join algorithm is running it first should gather all the comments, throw them to JSON, resolve duplicates and then apply the comments.

+## 29.04.2024

 I run `extract_comments.py` and `join_comments.py` one after another on different Python source files to find edge cases.
 If the source file is not same after two scripts it means that there might be edge case.

-So far I found edge case releated two variables defined in global space, which are under the `module` parent.
+So far I found edge case related two variables defined in global space, which are under the `module` parent.

 ## 26.04.2024